Our primary school sports day used to climax with a run right the way round the field. For 10 and 11-year-olds it was quite a long way.

 But sometimes India win and sometimes when India win, MS Dhoni is batting when the winning runs are scored.
 It is tempting to conclude from this that he still ‘has it’ – but surely the mark of whether or not a batsman is positively influential is how he compares to the average player across a large number of matches.

-According to CricViz, when Dhoni arrived at the crease against Australia in the second one-day international, India were slight favourites to win.
+According to CricViz, when Dhoni arrived at the crease in the second one-day international against Australia earlier this year, India were slight favourites to win.
 And then they won.
 This, to us, sounds pretty average.

 Dhoni made 55 off 54 balls.
 His two batting partners – Virat Kohli and Dinesh Karthik – made 76 off 58 balls.
 Victory came with four balls to spare.